-Mala necklace made with 108 6mm sized beads of Sodalite and Howlite.
+Mala necklace made with 108 6mm sized beads of Sodalite, Cloud Quartz, and Howlite.
 Hand-knotted between each bead in the traditional Buddhist mala making technique.
-The guru stone is a navy and white Agate pendant.
+The guru stone is an Agate pendant.

 Sodalite is a stone of logic and helps the wearer clear out unnecessary “noise” so they can be thoughtful with their mental process.
 Howlite is a stone of clarity and innocence.
+Cloud Quartz is very grounding and supportive of the Root Chakra.
 Agate is a stone of support and protection.

 Each piece I make is done with great care.
 You will receive your necklace in a linen pouch, along with information cards about the stones.